alois402/alois402/README.md

 ---

 ## 📝 Recent Projects
-- [**telefarm**](#): Revolutionizing Agricultural sector through automated workflow using smart agricultural solutions from real-time (monitoring and AI farm data analysis) to smart agricultural products and knowledge access.
+- [**telefarm**](#): Telefarm is a comprehensive platform designed to provide smart agricultural solutions to farmers.
+The application integrates e-commerce functionality for agricultural inputs, IoT device management for farm monitoring, AI-powered pest and disease detection, and training resources for farmers.
 ---

 ## 📜 Fun Facts: